Rajpratik71/linux-manPages/iptables-xml.md

            </chain>
          </table> </iptables-rules>

-       Conversion from XML to iptables-save format may be done using the ipt‐ ables.xslt script and xsltproc, or a custom program using  libxsltproc or similar; in this fashion:
+       Conversion from XML to iptables-save format may be done using the iptables.xslt script and xsltproc, or a custom program using libxsltproc or similar; in this fashion:

        xsltproc iptables.xslt my-iptables.xml | iptables-restore